Xavier Roberts: Furskin Bears creation

 Roberts would later create a series of country-inspired toy bears called the Furskin Bears.

 Accomplishments

-Due to the commercial success of his Little People line, Roberts had already become a millionaire by the age of 26.
+Due to the commercial success of his Little People line, Roberts was a millionaire by the age of 26.

 Other artwork by Roberts has been featured in galleries such as the High Museum of Art in Atlanta, Georgia.
 His creations also became part of the State of Georgia's permanent art collection after Roberts presented three Little People to Georgia Governor George Busbee.